hs950559/coryrylan.com/_posts/2016-09-19-build-a-angular-modal-dialog-with-angular-animate.md

 defining the API for other components to interact with the `app-dialog`.
 The first input allows us to set the dialog to show or hide the close button, which is a common scenario for dialogs.

-The input and output `visible` and `visibleChange` allows us to create custom two way data binding so we can toggle the visibility of the dialog.
+The input and output `visible` and `visibleChange` allows us to create custom two way binding so we can toggle the visibility of the dialog.
 Why two way?
-Could we not just set the visibility from the app component?
+Could we not just set the visibility from the app component with just the `[property]` syntax?
 Well if we keep it two way using the `EventEmitter` we can set the app `showDialog` property when the close button is clicked.
 This allows the `showDialog` property to stay in sync whether its the app component or the dialog component setting it.
 The `visibleChange` follows the Angular convention adding `Change` to the end for properties that are for two way data binding.
-If you are unfamiliar with the Angular 2 template syntax
-I recommend checking out the [documentation](https://angular.io).
+If you are unfamiliar with the Angular 2 template syntax I recommend checking out the [documentation](https://angular.io).

 ## Conclusion

-Theres three main features, animations, ngContent, and two way data binding that when combined allows us to create complex a feature rich components for our applications.
+The three main features we used, animations, ngContent, and two way data binding, when combined allows us to create easy to use feature rich components.
 Check out the live working demo below!